MK2112/minicorpus/Readme.md

 MiniPile data filtering pipeline, and adapting this pipeline for RefinedWeb
 - Investigating the role of dataset source diversity on pre-training effectiveness, especially when training token counts are low, by examining performance variations across subsets with differing kinds and degrees of content diversity.
-- Examining the impact of parameter scaling on model performance when pre-trained with reduced but representative datasets, analyzing potential trade-offs in computa- tional efficiency versus benchmark performance.
+- Examining the impact of parameter scaling on model performance when pre-trained with reduced but representative datasets, analyzing potential trade-offs in computational efficiency versus benchmark performance.

 The findings and implications of this project can be found at the end of the [Conclusion](#conclusion) section.